mkastoun/rls-laravel-neo4j/README.md

 # RLS

-RLS it's web app, stands for row level security, it's responsible to manage item and folder that an employee can access based on the employee access level, employee's team access level , Folder access level and item access level.
+RLS it's a web app, stands for row-level security, it's responsible to manage item and folder that an employee can access based on the employee access level, employee's team access level, Folder access level, and item access level.
 ## Build with:
   - Laravel
   - neo4j
+### Why Graph DB (neo4j)
+* Flexibility
+  * With graph databases, IT and data architect teams move at the speed of business because the structure and schema of a graph model flexes as applications and industries change.
+* Data Connection
+  * Graph databases are the best solution for handling connected data

 ### Prerequisite
-On your machine you should have the following intsalled
+On your machine, you should have the following installed:

   * docker
   * composer
-* php 7+
+  * PHP 7+

 # Installation